11/08/2022 · 8-minute read

 Global supply chains and the flow of commodities may face further disruption as a direct result of the hostilities in Ukraine and indirectly through sanctions and insurance market tightening.

-The significant increase in sanctions and trade controls on Russia impacts a wide variety of goods being supplied to or from Russia.
+The significant increase in sanctions and trade controls on Russia impact a wide variety of goods being supplied to or from Russia.
 The EU, UK, and some other countries have also prohibited the financing and insurance of impacted exports and imports.

 The differences between various countries’ sanctions regimes have added an additional measure of complexity and risk of doing business internationally.

-Companies that operate internationally need to consider not only sanctions that apply to them but also how local sanctions that may apply to other parties in their supply chain may impact their business, as well as their banks, lenders and insurers.
+Companies that operate internationally need to consider not only sanctions that apply to them but also how local sanctions may apply to other parties in their supply chain may impact their business, as well as their banks, lenders and insurers.

 It should also be noted that the marine insurance industry had in recent years been put on notice by US and UK regulators to increase their monitoring of the vessels and goods they insure in order to identify vessels that may have sanctions ownership or be involved in sanctions evasion.